hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 ## Millitome Generation from Openscad

 In the Openscad code editor navigate to the lines shown.
-Edit the parameters as required. <em>Save</em> to save the modified code and see preview. <em>Render</em> to create exportable geometry.
+Edit the parameters as required. <em>Save</em> the modified code and see updated preview. <em>Render</em> to create exportable geometry.
 When satisfied <em>Export STL</em>.

 ![MT-Generator-Properties!](images/MT-Generator-properties.png "MT-Generator Properties")